arineng/rdap_bootstrap_server/README.md

 The server checks every minute to see if a file has been modified, and if any of them have it will automatically reload all of them.

 The AS, v4, v6, and domain files are published periodically by IANA.
-You can set a cron or system process to fetch them, perhaps once a week, from the following places:
+You can set a cron or system process (see Configuration Setup Type 4 Example) to fetch them, perhaps once a week, from the following places:

     https://data.iana.org/rdap/asn.json
     https://data.iana.org/rdap/ipv4.json